-If using propane (LP) convert the appliance prior to installing the logs.
-NOTE:
+NOTE: If using propane (LP) convert the appliance prior to installing the logs.

 - 2. We recommend you purge the gas line at this time (with the glass removed).
-This allows gas to be detected once it enters the firebox, ensuring gas does not build up. - Install the four AA batteries into the battery holder (see illustration below).
+This allows gas to be detected once it enters the firebox, ensuring gas does not build up. - Make sure the accent light works correctly.
+NOTE: Take care to not touch the bulb with your fingers - use a cloth or paper towel). - 4.
+Install the four AA batteries into the battery holder (see illustration below).
 The AA batteries act as a power backup in case the household (AC) power goes out and are required for operation.
 Install three AAA batteries into the remote (see illustration below).
 Synchronize the transmitter to the IFC.

 - Make sure the accent light is in place and works correctly.
 NOTE: Take care to not touch the bulb with your fingers - use a cloth or paper towel).

-- Install the logs (see page 30).
+- 6. Install the logs (see page 30).

-- Replace the glass.
+- 7. Replace the glass.

-- Start the heater.
+- 8. Start the heater.

-- Leak test all gas joints.
+- 9. Leak test all gas joints.

-9. Check the air shutter following the directions below.
+10. Check the air shutter following the directions below.